rafnixschaf/iota/crates/iota-framework/docs/iota-system/iota_system.md

 This function should be called at the end of an epoch, and advances the system to the next epoch.
 It does the following things:
-1. Add storage charge to the storage fund.
+1. Add storage reward to the storage fund.
 2. Burn the storage rebates from the storage fund.
 These are already refunded to transaction sender's gas coins.
-3. Distribute computation charge to validator stake.
+3. Mint or burn IOTA tokens depending on whether the validator target reward is greater or smaller than the computation reward.
+4. Distribute the target reward to the validators.
+5. Burn any leftover rewards.
-4. Update all validators.
+6. Update all validators.

 <pre><code><b>fun</b> <a href="iota_system.md#0x3_iota_system_advance_epoch">advance_epoch</a>(validator_target_reward: u64, storage_reward: <a href="../iota-framework/balance.md#0x2_balance_Balance">balance::Balance</a>&lt;<a href="../iota-framework/iota.md#0x2_iota_IOTA">iota::IOTA</a>&gt;, computation_reward: <a href="../iota-framework/balance.md#0x2_balance_Balance">balance::Balance</a>&lt;<a href="../iota-framework/iota.md#0x2_iota_IOTA">iota::IOTA</a>&gt;, wrapper: &<b>mut</b> <a href="iota_system.md#0x3_iota_system_IotaSystemState">iota_system::IotaSystemState</a>, new_epoch: u64, next_protocol_version: u64, storage_rebate: u64, non_refundable_storage_fee: u64, reward_slashing_rate: u64, epoch_start_timestamp_ms: u64, ctx: &<b>mut</b> <a href="../iota-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>): <a href="../iota-framework/balance.md#0x2_balance_Balance">balance::Balance</a>&lt;<a href="../iota-framework/iota.md#0x2_iota_IOTA">iota::IOTA</a>&gt;